French

 Study abroad Students are encouraged to spend a term or a year abroad, for which appropriate course credit is granted.
 With prior approval of the DUS, summer study abroad may also receive course credit.
 Further information may be obtained from the Center for International and Professional Experience, from Yale Study Abroad, and from French Department's Study Abroad Coordinator, Constance Sherak.

-Combined B.A./M.A. degree program Exceptionally able and well-prepared students may complete a course of study leading to the simultaneous award of the B.A. and M.A. degrees after eight terms of enrollment.
+Combined B.A./M.A. degree program Yale College undergraduate students of distinguished ability and extraordinary commitment who are interested in pursuing advanced research in French and Francophone literatures may undertake graduate work for the simultaneous award of the bachelor’s and master’s degrees after eight terms of enrollment.
 See Academic Regulations, section L, Special Academic Arrangements, “Simultaneous Award of the Bachelor's and Master's Degrees.”
-Interested students should consult the DUS prior to the sixth term of enrollment for specific requirements in French.
+Interested students should reach out to the DUS prior to the sixth term of enrollment and consult the B.A./M.A. section on the French department’s website.

 SUMMARY OF MAJOR REQUIREMENTS